 Many of our staff were campers at Camp Ernst and return year after year to offer the same transformative, magical camp experience to the next “generation.”
 The summer staff is recruited from past campers and staff, staff contacts, from area and national colleges and high schools, and international counselor programs.
 Prospective staff must complete an application, provide references and be interviewed.
 Applicants 18 and older must pass a criminal record check.

 There is one week of staff training prior to the camp season with continual in-service training throughout the summer and year-round.

-Check out our sample camp menu and food guide here!
+Check out our sample camp menu here!
 We will accommodate most special food needs, although please note we can never guarantee a completely allergen-free environment. *Due to COVID-19, some options may vary!

 There are typically 10-12 campers per cabin with both a Head Cabin Counselor and an Assistant Cabin Counselor.
 The cabin counselors participate with campers in the various activities during the day, eat with them and sleep in the same cabin.

 Our discipline plan is designed to help children develop self-control and assume responsibility for their actions and impact.
 We are guided by our core values of honesty, caring, responsibility, and respect.
 Clear, age-appropriate rules and limits are established at camp.
 As in any group activity, inappropriate behavior by one or two children can challenge the experience for the entire group.
 Staff will approach typical, day-to-day behavior issues using acceptable techniques and approaches, such as: redirecting campers, rewarding positive behavior, encouraging campers to use “I” statements and talk about their feelings, role modeling on how to speak and interact with campers in a positive manner, and implementing time out when appropriate.

 During each camp day, campers rotate to activity stations together with their friends in their cabin group and their camp counselors.
 Activities include fishing, archery, sports, crafts, games, pool, ropes course, and lake.